Stablecoins Are the Money Layer. RWAs Are the Asset Layer

 Stablecoins and RWAs should not be thought of as separate categories that happen to grow at the same time.
 They are complements.

 Stablecoins make onchain money usable.
+RWAs make onchain money investable.

+One gives the market liquidity.
 The other gives the market inventory.

+One solves transfer.
 The other solves exposure.

 When those two layers sit on the same rails, the product stops being “a tokenized asset” in isolation.
 The product becomes a new financial workflow.

+A Treasury token that can be bought with stablecoins and settled instantly is not just a digital wrapper.
+It is a different user experience.
+A private credit instrument that can pay out into stablecoin rails is not just a claim with a blockchain label.
+It is a different distribution model.
 An onchain equity system that collapses ownership records, transfer restrictions, and settlement into one environment is not just better admin software.
 It is a different market structure.

 That is why the most important word here may be neither “stablecoin” nor “RWA.”